 With tall windows, a beautifully ornate ceiling, and a collection of artworks, the dining room offers good food in comfortable surroundings.
 You can enjoy a preprandial at the marble-topped bar – or even dine there if the fancy takes you.

 For reservations call 020 3960 9109, email email@example.com, or use the booking form below.

 We have a choice of charming spaces available, whether you’re organising a family celebration, a corporate function or a hero’s return.
-Opening later this summer, we have two beautifully appointed private dining rooms – one small, one medium-sized - on the second floor.
+We're opening three beautiful private spaces later this year for parties of 8 to forty.
 For larger functions, including wedding receptions, the first floor dining room is a perfect setting.
 In the warmer months, our garden is also available for dining and drinks.

 Choose from our sample menus, or we can design something exactly to your liking — it could be a Champagne and canapé reception, a wine tasting, or any other idea you care to discuss with us.
 For a private viewing or to discuss dates, please contact us on 020 3960 9109 or firstname.lastname@example.org.

 European history buffs will know the Hero of Maida was one Sir John Stuart.
 In 1806 this rakish lieutenant-general crushed Napoleon’s seemingly invincible forces at the Battle of Maida in southern Italy.
 Four years later, an inn named in his honour opened on Edgware Road near the brand new Regent’s Canal.
 Within a short space of time, this leafy corner of London came to be known as Maida Vale after the local landmark.